matthewfowles/matthewfowles.github.io/src/posts/Learnings from creating a Traversal Maze.md

 ```

-Task one seeemed extremly simple.
-When later inserting this into the 404 page I did not want it to be the entire window.
-This can be resolved by calculating your container only on load.
+Task one seemed extremely simple.
+When later inserting this into the [404](/404) page I did not want it to be the entire window.
+This can be resolved by calculating your container only dimensions instead of the whole window.

 # Mapping all the possible paths